Zinnia ‘Queeny Lime Orange’

 Zinnia ‘Queeny Lime Orange’ Care

-Plant after danger of frost in fertile, well-draining soil and full sun.
-Water deeply but infrequently to encourage strong roots, and avoid wet foliage to reduce disease pressure.
+Plant after all danger of frost in fertile, well-drained soil and full sun.
+Provide adequate spacing to promote airflow and strong stem development.

 Size

-Size of Zinnia 'Queeny Lime Orange' for Sale Online
+What Size is the Zinnia ‘Queeny Lime Orange’ for Sale Online?

-Size of Zinnia 'Queeny Lime Orange' When Mature
+How Large Does Zinnia ‘Queeny Lime Orange’ Grow?

 Additional Information

-Is Zinnia 'Queeny Lime Orange' a perennial or an annual?
+Is Zinnia ‘Queeny Lime Orange’ good for cutting gardens?